top of page

 Heart flourish.png

-Minutes from home, when I lived in California, between the San Fernando Valley and Simi Valley lay the breathtaking Rocky Peak.
+Minutes from home, when I lived in California, between the San Fernando Valley and the Simi Valley lay the breathtaking Rocky Peak.
 One day, a few years ago now, filmmakers Sara Landas and Holli Rae picked me up in their truck and took me to this spot where we filmed a scene for their beautiful documentary THE GODDESS PROJECT.
 They asked me about my relationship with meditation.

 Spiritual Algorithm